 And don’t forget that the property pool isn’t just about assets, you’ll also need to agree how you’ll split liabilities such as debts and credit cards.
 In fact, some couples have nothing but debt to split.
 Again, it may not matter whose name these are in and people are sometimes shocked to discover that they’ve contracted a STD (sexually transmitted debt).

-We have a property pool template you can access for free when you create a plan with Lumi.
-Get access to Lumi now.
+We also have a property pool template you can access for free when you create a plan with Lumi.

 3. Don’t be positional

 The fastest way for a conversation about property to hit a stalemate is for you to each start with a position that you then defend, hoping that the other will see sense and compromise.
 Once you’ve hit this point there’s not really anywhere left to go, which is one of the reasons that 56% of Australians take more than a year to sort out their property and 30% take more than 2 years (according to research from the Institute of Family studies).

 A common trap that people fall into is to start with a percentage.
 This entrenches you into a position very quickly and changes the conversation from a rich discussion about needs, goals and options into a one-dimensional tug-of-war where you can only give or take.
 Use percentages as a sanity check as you explore options rather than an end in themselves.

 By keeping an open mind and looking for those third alternatives that meet both of your needs and address both of your goals, you can keep a constructive conversation moving back and forth rather than becoming entrenched in positions and finding yourself stuck.

 Self-determination means that rather than having someone else’s decisions imposed on you (such as a judge), the two of you stay in control of the process and mutually decide how you’re going to move forward.
 Even if it takes some time to get there, agreements that you make together are more likely to work and allow you to move forward positively.